murkl/arch-os/runtime/README.md

-# installer — a runtime for an installer that lives beside it
+# runtime — the program the trees beside it are run by

 A single Go binary that draws an interface, asks questions, keeps the answers and runs shell in order, reporting exactly where it broke.
+It is built as `installer-linux-amd64` and a release ships it under whatever name that release goes by — `archos`, in this one.

 It installs nothing, and it knows nothing about Arch Linux, disks, packages or desktops — there is not one of those words in the source.
 What is asked, what